Father Eugeniusz Dutkiewicz SAC Hospice: History

 In 2003, the hospice house was created, which offers help to the most needy patients.
-June 2003 saw the opening of the hospice ward for terminally ill children, which is the first hospice ward for adolescent patients in Pomeranian region.
-In 2004, on the initiative of Fr Krakowiak, The Hospice Foundation (Fundacja Hospicyjna) was established.
+In June 2003,the hospice ward for terminally ill children,the first hospice ward for adolescent patients in Pomeranian region was established.In 2004, on the initiative of Fr Krakowiak, The Hospice Foundation (Fundacja Hospicyjna) was established.
 The foundation conducts charitable and educational activities throughout Poland, raising funds for more than a hundred of Polish hospices.

 In January 2004, the Hospice obtained a new statute and assumed a new name in honour of its founder – the present name of the Hospice is: Father Eugeniusz Dutkiewicz SAC Hospice (Hospicjum im.
 Ks.
 Eugeniusza Dutkiewicza SAC).

 Hospice Services

 The Hospice offers two models of palliative care ― stationary hospice at a residence and home hospice, providing specialised care at a patient's home.
 Both approaches are meant not only for adults but also for children.

 The first form of help is aimed at the terminally ill patients whose families are unable to deliver constant care.
 The hospice residence provides thirty beds in rooms with separate sanitary fittings.
 The patients are entitled to stay at the stationary hospice for a long time; however, it is also possible to admit a patient for a shorter period ― until 10 days.

 The philosophy of the home hospice consists in the co-operation of an interdisciplinary health care team with a patient's family.
 This model of help comprises personnel's visits at a patient's place of residence and provides specialised medical equipment, medicines and dressings.

 Irrespective of the model of the care delivered, the hospice offers twenty-four-hour access to help ― also on Saturdays and Sundays.
 The hospice conducts necessary laboratory tests with the use of specialised equipment.
 The palliative care team includes physicians, nurses, therapists, specialists carrying out rehabilitation, clergymen and charity workers.
 Apart from the standard services, the Pediatric Ward organises games for the youngest patients, with the help of the volunteers.